Organic Brown Eggs -- $4.50 per dozen

 ORGANIC - NATURAL - FREE RANGE - PASTURE RAISED

-In order to use the term "organic" to describe a food product, the USDA standards must be complied with, period, even by small farms such as ours that are too small to be certified.
-Before certified organic feed became available "close-by" three years ago (we travel about 120 miles, four times a year, to haul feed), we used commercial, non-organic feed, but without the usual medications/hormones/antibiotics.
-We did not represent our eggs then as "organic."
+In order to use the term “organic” to describe a food product, the USDA standards must be complied with, period, even by small farms such as ours that are too small to be certified.
+Before certified organic feed became available “close-by” in 2003, we used commercial, non-organic feed, but without the usual medications/hormones/antibiotics.
+We did not represent our eggs then as “organic”.
+We now travel 144 miles, four times a year, to buy organic feed.

 The official USDA designation for locally grown, non-organic, non-medicated, hormone-free feed is "natural."
 Unfortunately, some sellers market these as "organic."
 If you ever need reassurance, ask for the farmer's contact information.
 Having access to the farmer is one major advantage to buying local.
 As for "free-range," there is no official standard for that term whatsoever.
 Our chickens are pasture-raised; they come and go as they please.